microsoft/dicom-server/docs/how-to-guides/blob-migration.md

     3.1.
 If you are ok with interruption to the service, you can follow the steps below:

         3.1.1.
-Change the BlobMigration.StartCopy to "True" and restart the service.
-This will start the copy background service which will trigger the CopyFiles Azure Durable Function which will copy the old format DICOM files to new format.
+Set `BlobMigration.StartCopy` to `true` and restart the service.
+This will trigger the `CopyFiles` Durable Function which will copy the old format DICOM files to the new format.

         3.1.2.
 To ensure Copy has been completed, you can check Azure Monitor logs for `"Completed copying files."` message.
 This will indicate that the copy has been completed.